jyscardioid/jooyeon-kim.github.io/_pages/about.md

 ## Education

 - M.S.
-School of Computing, *KAIST*, 2019.08
+School of Computing, *KAIST*, Sep 2019
 - B.S.
-Major in School of Computing and Minor in Chemistry, *KAIST*, 2018.02
+Major in School of Computing and Minor in Chemistry, *KAIST*, Feb 2018

 ## Academic Services